ThalosES/vinted-rs/README.md

 - First start installing diesel-cli (in order to run the migrations in PostgreSQL database)

-### VERY IMPORTANT

-diesel-cli installation may fail if you do not have `libpq` library installed.
+⚠️**Very important:** diesel-cli installation may fail if you do not have `libpq` library installed.

 To install `libpq`, just install PostgreSQL package on your machine.